Deep-Learning Classification and Parameter Inference of Rotational Core-Collapse Supernovae: Analysis with Spectrograms

 \subsection{Dataset generation and neural network details}

-Our first analysis of the waveforms is based on time-frequency representations of the signals, or spectrograms.
-These diagrams represent the signal amplitude in pixel intensity, with time on the $x$-axis and frequency on the $y$-axis.
+Our first analysis of the waveforms is based on time-frequency representations of the signals or spectrograms.
+These diagrams represent the signal amplitude in pixel intensity, with time on the $x$ axis and frequency on the $y$ axis.
 The use of spectrograms is not arbitrary.
-Since the bounce and post-bounce phases of CCSN involve many frequencies, more significant patterns may be found in the time-frequency representation (produced by splitting the input time series into shorter sections and taking Fourier/wavelet transforms of these sections) than in the time-strain representation.
-This pattern, being contained in a short time interval and having many frequencies, is seen in a spectrogram as an intense narrow vertical band, as shown in Figure~\ref{fig:spectrograms} (right).
+Since the bounce and postbounce phases of CCSN events involve many frequencies, different patterns may be found in the time-frequency representation (produced by splitting the input time series into shorter sections and taking Fourier/wavelet transforms of these sections) when compared with the time-strain representation.
+These patterns, being contained in a short time interval and having many frequencies, are seen in a spectrogram as an intense narrow vertical band, as shown in Fig.~\ref{fig:spectrograms} (right).

 In order to train and validate a neural network (NN) it is necessary to have a large enough data bank.
-For this purpose, we use a dataset generated with all the 1824 waveforms from the Richers~\textit{et al.}~catalog~\cite{Richers}, as described in Section~\ref{sec:waveforms}.
-Each of these waveforms is injected at a random time position into sections of actual detector noise from O2 (corresponding to August 2017), with a duration of 4096~ms. We assume a constant sky position, fixing the distance to the source to 20~kpc and the right ascension, declination, and polarization angle to zero.
-As the detectors do not have the same sensitivity in the whole frequency range, a whitening procedure is applied to normalize the intensity of each frequency.
-The frequency range we consider is between 20 and 1000~Hz, where the LIGO and Virgo detectors are most sensitive.
-We also notch out fixed frequencies affected by known artifacts, namely the frequencies at 60, 120, and 240~Hz for the LIGO detectors and at 50, 100, and 200~Hz for the Virgo detector, corresponding to the US and European power grid frequency and their first harmonics, respectively.
-The sampling frequency is set to 16384~Hz.
-High-resolution time-frequency maps of the injected waveforms are constructed using the Q-transform~\cite{gwpy}.
+To perform the classification test, we created a dataset consisting of images of only noise and others with injected signals.
+For both signal and noise spectrograms, we randomly selected time series segments of actual detector noise from O2 (corresponding to August 2017), with a duration of 4096~ms, without any specific criteria.
+We normalized the intensity of each frequency using a whitening procedure to account for variations in detector sensitivity across the frequency range.
+Our analysis considers frequencies between 20 and 1000~Hz, where the LIGO and Virgo detectors are most sensitive.
+We also notched out fixed frequencies affected by known artifacts, specifically 60, 120, and 240~Hz for the LIGO detectors and 50, 100, and 200~Hz for the Virgo detector, corresponding to the U.S. and European power grid frequency and their first harmonics, respectively.
+The sampling frequency was set to 16384~Hz.
+High-resolution time-frequency maps with a final time duration of 200~ms were constructed using the Q-transform method from \texttt{GWpy}~\cite{gwpy}, with its default parameters.
+For the signal spectrograms, the only difference was the injection of a waveform at a random time position into a section of actual detector noise before whitening.
+We utilize all the 1824 waveforms from the Richers~\textit{et al.}~catalog~\cite{Richers}, described in Sec.~\ref{sec:waveforms}, assuming a constant sky position, fixing the distance to the source to 20~kpc and the right ascension, declination, and polarization angle to zero.